sjentsch/lsjDocs/lsj/Ch03_jamoviIntro_2.rst

    a valid value.

 .. [#]
-   I know this is a bot of a fudge, but it does work and hopefully this will be fixed in a later version of jamovi.
+   I know this is a bit of a fudge, but it does work and hopefully this will be fixed in a later version of jamovi.